There are seven steps for taking a train in China:

 2. Have Your Passport/Travel Permit and Ticket Checked at the Entrance

-After you arrive at the right train station, you will need to have your passport/permit and ticket checked at the entrance before the security check.
-Most foreign passengers need to go through the manual entrance check to enter the station building.
-The automatic machine check is only available for passengers who hold Chinese ID cards, travel permits for Taiwan, Hong Kong, or Macau people, or foreign permanent resident identity cards.
+Upon arriving at the correct train station, you'll undergo a passport/permit and ticket check at the entrance before the security check.
+Most foreign passengers typically go through the manual entrance check to enter the station building.
+The automatic machine check is reserved for passengers holding Chinese ID cards, travel permits for Taiwan, Hong Kong, or Macau, or foreign permanent resident identity cards.

-You just need to present the passport/travel permit you used to buy the ticket.
-The staff member will scan your passport or input your passport number to check if your e-ticket is valid for the right day.
+Simply present the passport/travel permit used for ticket purchase.
+A staff member will then scan your passport or input your passport number to verify the validity of your e-ticket for the specified day.

 3. Go Through the Security Check

-A security check is required before entering the waiting hall, which at some stations even happens before entering the station building.
-After you arrive at the right train station and have your ticket(s) ready, line up for the security check in the same way as you would at an airport.
+Upon arrival at the designated train station, a security check is mandatory before entering the waiting hall, and at some stations, it may even occur before entering the station building.
+Follow the same procedures as you would at an airport:

-Put your luggage, including handbags, hip pouches, and carry-on bags, on the security scanner conveyor belt.
-Then walk through a metal detector gate and stand still for the staff member to use a scanner on you and check your person for forbidden articles.
+• Place your luggage, including handbags, hip pouches, and carry-on bags, on the security scanner conveyor belt.

 Unlike the security restrictions at an airport, you can take water on a train.
 If you want to know more information about luggage on the train, please click baggage allowance details.